 - Printing Tables and Controlling Their Appearance

 Batches of Tables

 Q has two features for creating Batches of tables, and these are available in the Create > Tables menu.
-The Basic Tables options allows you to create a set of cross tabs by specifying lists of questions.
-The Smart Tables option allows you to to find interesting results quickly.
-Smart Tables creates a set of crosstabs with one key question, and the resulting tables are ordered according to the significance of the relationship that is determined for each crosstab.
-In both cases the crosstabs are added to your report tree, and the tables are organised into groups.
+The Basic Tables option allows you to create a set of cross tabs by specifying lists of questions.
+The Smart Tables option allows you to find interesting results quickly.
+Smart Tables create a set of crosstabs with one key question, and the resulting tables are ordered according to the significance of the relationship that is determined for each crosstab.
+In both cases, the crosstabs are added to your report tree, and the tables are organized into groups.

 - Fundamentals: Reports: Basic Tables

 - Fundamentals: Reports: Smart Tables

 The Date question type has some useful properties that make analyzing time-series data quick and easy.
 In particular, when you have a crosstab involving a Date question you can quickly change whether your data is shown weekly, monthly, or quarterly, and you can easily choose which range of date you wish to display in the table.

 - Fundamentals > Dates and Time Series > Setting Date Scales

 - Fundamentals > Dates and Time Series > Time Series Plots